dthung99/hack-nation-sport-ai-coaching/README.md

 ### Hook Usage

-Use the new `useMultiAgentHandoff` hook:
+Use the `useMultiAgentHandoff` hook (the single-agent “Chat” tab has been removed; the multi‑agent experience lives directly at the root `index` route – "My Coach Team"):

 ```tsx
 import { useMultiAgentHandoff } from '@/hooks/useMultiAgentHandoff';